 The parcel that's been given up supports the endangered Quino Checkerspot Butterfly, among other species, and the exchange parcel lacks the soil and vegetation needed to support Quino Checkerspots.
 Therefore, this swap also violates CDFW guidelines in prohibiting loss of endangered species habitat.

 Attempting to justify the exchange, the CDFW is double-counting as benefits lands already protected by the Multiple Species Conservation Program (MSCP), and lands that would be used as project mitigation.
 And that outcome would transfer development into the middle of a wildlife corridor – that is completely unacceptable.

 This exchange would set disastrous precedents for all public lands, as it means that all ecological reserves are potentially under threat and are simply placeholders if the right political pressure is applied to the CDFW.
 If the land exchange is denied, better solutions can be achieved, because the incoming Board of Supervisors will have to hear at least some part of the project again.

-Top photo courtesy of the San Diego Natural History Museum
+Banner photo courtesy of the San Diego Natural History Museum

-Bottom photo courtesy of Earth Discovery Institue
+Footer photo courtesy of Earth Discovery Institue

 By Tommy Hough

 We hope you can join us this Tuesday, Dec.
 8, at 6:30 p.m. for Packs Under Attack, the first of our new "Dems.
 Gone Wild" Environmental Report webinars dedicated to topics of wildlife conservation.

 Facilitated by club member and wildlife advocate Brandon Coopersmith, and featuring guests from the California Wolf Center in Julian and my Oregon Wild colleague Rob Klavins, Packs Under Attack will focus on the ongoing plight of American Gray Wolves and Mexican Wolves in the U.S.